-- The deadline to obtain coverage has not changed.
-The November 1, 2021 deadline has passed.
-If you cancel your Trustmark policy now, you may no longer have credible coverage for the opt out if proof of coverage is required in the future.
+- The November 1, 2021 deadline to obtain coverage has not changed.
+If you cancel your Trustmark policy now, you may no longer have credible coverage for the exemption if proof of coverage is required in the future.

 - Trustmark coverage is only available during a special enrollment and you may not have access to it again.
 You cannot reinstate cancelled coverage at any point.

 - Your Trustmark protection offers both life insurance and long-term care benefits at a rate that won’t increase due to your age or salary.1 You can also keep your coverage even if you change jobs, retire or move out of state.

 Remember that you can access your policy information and file claims 24/7 on the Trustmark Voluntary Benefits Portal.